Converting multiline records into single features

 Global Variables

 Global variables store information about the current feature as the workspace runs.
-FME can set a global variable during runtime and make it available to the entire workspace, which lets the workspace pull information from past records as it processes a dataset.
+FME can set a global variable at runtime and make it available to the entire workspace, allowing the workspace to pull information from past records as it processes a dataset.

 You can set a global variable using the VariableSetter transformer and retrieve it using the VariableRetriever.
 This pair of transformers is useful for passing information between features while a workspace is running.

-This method can be preferable if the structure of the data is predictable—for instance, we know that the CSV file in this example will start with a header, then the road name and category, then several lines of X/Y points, and then another road name and category, and so on.
-Where this method might not be a good choice is if the order of rows is unpredictable and we can’t reliably tell FME which variables to store.
+This method can be preferable if the data structure is predictable—for instance, we know that the CSV file in this example will start with a header, then the road name and category, then several lines of X/Y points, and then another road name and category, and so on.
+Where this method might not be a good choice is when the row order is unpredictable, and we can’t reliably tell FME which variables to store.

 Adjacent Feature Attributes

 On the other hand, using adjacent feature attributes can be preferable if the data is less structured.
 We can simply tell FME to remember the values from the previous rows it has processed.
-You can achieve this with the AttributeManager transformer, where there is an Enable Adjacent Feature Attributes parameter.
+You can achieve this with the AttributeManager transformer, which includes an Enable Adjacent Feature Attributes parameter.
 Normally, when an FME workspace runs, each feature is processed separately—i.e. there is a stream of data and each feature has its own attributes.
-By setting this parameter, we can let FME access attributes in adjacent features in the stream.
+By setting this parameter, we can allow FME to access attributes of adjacent features in the stream.

 The drawback of this method is that FME will use more memory to remember the previous features while the workspace runs, so if records span many rows, this method is not a good choice.